 Getting the audience’s attention is a start, but is not enough.
 We need to reward their attention.
 We need the technical, expressive skills to communicate character and story.
 We need to do enough to keep them watching, but not too much that we leave them bored and patronised – as if we don’t trust them to work out anything for themselves..

+We need the inner strength of confidence and charisma, and the technical skills of structure and communication.
+Technique without presence is empty and soulless.
+Presence without technique means, though we can make the audience watch us, we cannot communicate with clarity.
 Charismatic performance combines presence and performance technique.
-Technique without presence is empty and soulless.
-Presence without technique means, thoughwe can make the audience watch us, we cannot communicate with clarity.

 Day One: Online conversation/talk: Introduction to the course, the pedagogy, the tasks and each other.

 Day One: Task 1 – The mechanics of character movement

 Day Four: Task 2 – Structuring sequences of gestures & using objects

 Day Seven: Task 3 – Space and Senses – becoming present

 Day Ten: Task 4 – Rhythms of and in performance

 Day Thirteen: Task 5 – Manipulating and communicating text

 Day Fifteen: Online conversation/talk – Review of the course and questions arising